isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 We recommend that the FLQ allocator be selected only after careful consideration.
-The server puts no restrictions on the delegated prefix pool sizes used with the FLQ allocator, so we advise users to test how long it takes for the server to load the pools before deploying the configuration using the FLQ allocator in production.
+The server puts no restrictions on the delegated-prefix pool sizes used with the FLQ allocator, so we advise users to test how long it takes for the server to load the pools before deploying the configuration using the FLQ allocator in production.
 We also recommend specifying another allocator type in the global configuration settings